LarryHsiao/Blog/_posts/2019-06-30-custom-options-for-intent-chooser.md

 tag: Android
 ---

 In our day to day Android app development work.
-There are time to time scenario we have to provide action selection dialog for various purpose.
+In most scenarios we have to provide action selection dialog for various Intent.
 Here is a alternative to custom a dialog, use a chooser Intent to create System provided selection dialog with custom selection.

 The result on Android P
 <p>